Josh012006/RPG-Game/README.md

 I'm currently working on it and it's a great experience for me.
 For the moment, I've only really made the splashstate and the main menu state.

-Right now, I'm making the characters design:
+Right now, I'm making the characters design.
+Just a preview of my pixel art style:

 **24/12/2024 : the front**